 The programme is delivered using a wide range of innovative teaching methods.
 There will be a series of single and two day teaching events, plus regular lunch-time webinars, online workshops given by leading experts, and a weekly blog updating you on course events and current industry developments relevant to the course.

-For 21/22, four of the day events are planned to be on campus, but will be live streamed for those who prefer not to attend in person.
-These will be supplemented by discussion boards relating to specific topics, regular written feedback on your work, and individual and group on-line tutorials.
-Supporting course material will be available in the form of detailed course notes and pre-recorded video presentations.
+Around 4-6 of the day events are planned to be on campus.
+These will be live streamed for those on the distance learning route.
+You will also receive regular written feedback on your work, and individual and group on-line tutorials.
+Supporting material will be available in the form of detailed course notes and pre-recorded video presentations.

-A key feature of the Diploma is the small size of the cohort, which enables extensive use of interactive workshops and master classes, group working and peer review.
-The Diploma uses a variety of assessment methods such as feasibility studies, reports and case studies, but without any class tests.
+A key feature of the DPP is the small size of the cohort, which enables extensive use of interactive workshops and master classes, group working and peer review.
+The programme uses a variety of assessment methods such as feasibility studies, reports and case studies, but without any class tests. the Cardiff postgradaute the qualification."
+TOM WOODWARD diploma course unique is the rigour with which it is approached.

-The Diploma is delivered by a team of invited expert academics and professionals.
+The DPP is delivered by a team of invited expert academics and professionals.
 The Programme Director takes a very hands-on approach, and is closely involved in the organisation of the course, and with teaching, for example most of the individual tutorials will be with the course leader.